 No mask.
 No hose.
 Just sleep.

-ENT Associates is proud to offer Inspire, the only FDA-approved implantable treatment for people with Obstructive Sleep Apnea (OSA) who cannot use Continuous Positive Airway Pressure (CPAP) therapy.
+ENT Associates is proud to offer Inspire V™, the latest generation of Inspire®, the only FDA-approved implantable treatment for people with Obstructive Sleep Apnea (OSA) who cannot use Continuous Positive Airway Pressure (CPAP) therapy.
 Unlike CPAP, it works from inside the body with the patient’s natural breathing process.

-Dr. Mitchell B. Miller is one of the only area physicians to offer this innovative, safe, and effective procedure.
+Dr. Mitchell B. Miller, Dr. Faisal Merchant, and Dr. Dipan Desai are three of the only area physicians to offer this innovative, safe, and effective procedure.

-What is it & How Does it Work?
+What is Inspire & How Does it Work?

 Inspire is an upper airway stimulation approach to sleep apnea that works inside the patient’s body.
 It involves a small implantable pacemaker-like device which stabilizes the throat while sleeping by providing gentle stimulation to throat muscles and allowing the airway to remain open during sleep.